mstksg/inCode/copy/entries/singletons-3.md

 But, that means that the user must pick between one of two functions to open their door.
 This isn't quite what we wanted...we want the function to work only for closed or locked doors, and not opened doors.
+We want to restrict how our functions can be called.

 There are a couple of ways of doing this --- we're going to look at two possible ways involving singletons and the *singletons* library.
 Both of these